-- Support the academy's values and ethos by contributing to the development and implementation of policies, practices and procedures - Be an effective form tutor, completing all the duties set out in the KAA Form Tutor handbook to a high standard - Be an active member of your house, participating fully in all house events and modelling the positive attitudes towards the house system that we want to develop in our students

-- Help create a strong academy community, characterised by consistent, orderly behaviour and caring, respectful relationships - Help develop an academy culture and ethos that is utterly committed to achievement - Support and work in collaboration with colleagues and other professionals in and beyond the school, covering lessons and providing other support as required - Vision aligned with KAA's high aspirations and high expectations of self and others.
+- Support the academy's values and ethos by contributing to the development and implementation of policies, practices and procedures. - Be an active form tutor (or co-tutor) and member of your house, participating fully in all house events and modelling the positive attitudes towards the house system that we want to develop in our students. - Help create a strong academy community, characterised by consistent, orderly behaviour and caring, respectful relationships. - Help develop an academy culture and ethos that is utterly committed to achievement. - Support and work in collaboration with colleagues and other professionals in and beyond the school, covering lessons and providing other support as required. - Vision aligned with KAA's high aspirations and high expectations of self and others.